False Prophets: The Word of Faith Movement

 What was the result?
 Jesus, having supreme authority, gave His followers authority ‘over all the power of the enemy’ (Luke 10:19).
 The powers of darkness, the ‘spirits’, were subject to Christ’s followers (Luke 10:20), and this power was extended to all subsequent believers through the Holy Spirit at Pentecost (Acts 1:8).

 Conclusion: Whilst it is true that man has been given all authority over the enemy through Christ, it is not true that God has limited His own authority: Christ still rules!

 Dealing with Sickness and Disease

 We will now extend the biblical teaching on authority to the problem of sickness and disease.
 Some WoF statements on healing sound very biblical to those Christians who believe God heals today.
-For instance, WoF teaches that ‘It’s never God’s will for us to be sick; He wants every person healed every time’
+For instance, these false prophets teach that ‘It’s never God’s will for us to be sick; He wants every person healed every time’

 There is a lot of truth here.
 Many would accept that healing is God’s normal will for man.
-Just like salvation is God’s will for all, healing is normally God’s will for all (Exod 23:25-26)(Ps 103:5)(Job 5:26), although there is also a mystery of healing (see below).
+Just like salvation is God’s will for all, healing is normally God’s will for all (Exodus 23:25-26)(Psalm 103:5)(Job 5:26), although there is also much mystery in healing (see below).
 So armed with the fact that Jesus has given man authority over all the power of the enemy, WoF teaching claims: